Affordable housing: The State of Homelessness in America

-Affordable housing and urbanization

-The majority of the more than eight billion people on earth now live in urban areas.
-There are more than 500 city regions of more than one million inhabitants in the world.
-Cities become megacities become megalopolitan city regions and even "galaxies" of more than 60 million inhabitants.
-The Yangtze Delta-Greater Shanghai region now surpasses 80 million.
-Tokyo-Yokohama adjacent to Osaka-Kobe-Kyoto have a combined population of 100 million.
-Rapid population growth leads to increased need for affordable housing in many cities.
-The availability of affordable housing in proximity of mass transit and linked to job distribution has become severely imbalanced in this period of rapid regional urbanization and growing density convergence.

 Social and environmental impacts

 Housing affordability is more than just a personal trouble experienced by individual households who cannot easily find a place to live.
 Lack of affordable housing is considered by many urban planners to have negative effects on a community's overall health.
+Unaffordable housing can increase the support for redistribution.
+Homeowners tend to oppose policies which decrease housing prices.

 Labour market performance and transportation

 Lack of affordable housing can make low-cost labor more scarce, and increase demands on transportation systems (as workers travel longer distances between jobs and affordable housing).

 "Faced with few affordable options, many people attempt to find less expensive housing by buying or renting farther out from their place of employment, but long commutes often result in higher transportation costs that erase any savings on shelter."
 This has been called the "drive 'til you qualify" approach, which causes far-flung development and forces people to drive longer distances to get to work, to get groceries, to take children to school, or to engage in other activities.
 A well located dwelling might save significant household travel costs and therefore improve overall family economics, even if the rent is higher than a dwelling in a poorer location.
 A 2012 study led by Pembina Institute affirmed that the additional expenses of long-distance commuting often negated the savings associated with lower housing costs.

 In both large metropolitan areas and regional towns where housing prices are high, a lack of affordable housing places local firms at a competitive disadvantage.
 They are placed under wage pressures as they attempt to decrease the income/housing price gap.
 Key workers have fewer housing choices if prices rise to non-affordable levels.
 Variations in affordability of housing between areas may create labour market impediments.
 Potential workers are discouraged from moving to employment in areas of less affordability.
 They are also discouraged from migrating to areas of high affordability as the low house prices and rents indicate low capital gain potential and poor employment prospects.
 Lack of affordable housing can make low-cost labour scarcer (as workers travel longer distances).